 Dame Margaret Drabble was born in Sheffield in 1939 and was educated at Newnham College, Cambridge.
-She is the author of eighteen novels including A Summer Bird-Cage, The Millstone, The Peppered Moth, The Red Queen, The Sea Lady and most recently, the highly acclaimed The Pure Gold Baby.
+She is the author of eighteen novels including A Summer Bird-Cage, The Millstone, The Peppered Moth, The Red Queen, The Sea Lady and the highly acclaimed The Pure Gold Baby.
 She has also written biographies, screenplays and was the editor of the Oxford Companion to English Literature.
 She was appointed CBE in 1980, and made DBE in the 2008 Honours list.
 She was also awarded the 2011 Golden PEN Award for a Lifetime’s Distinguished Service to Literature.
 She is married to the biographer Michael Holroyd and lives in London and Somerset.

 Francesca Stubbs holds our hand as we take a walk through death and old age.
 Fran takes us to drinks with her dear friends, dropping off mouth-watering suppers for Claude, her ex-husband, warm and cosy in his infirmity, and visits her daughter, Poppet, holed up as the waters rise in a sodden West Country, as well as texting her son Christopher in Tenerife, dealing with the estate of his shockingly deceased girlfriend.

 The questions of what constitutes a good death and how we understand it if we have lived well preoccupy this dark and glittering novel.
 With characteristic wit and caustic prose via some festive red merlot, The Dark Flood Rises dazzles and enthrals, entertains and asks existential questions in equal measure.

 'Shrewd and timely - the best novel I've read in ages.
 Ferociously well written, and hugely entertaining.'
 Sarah Waters